Yamaha Tri Moto YT125 - 1981

 Basic settings - I found a "Condensed Service Manual" that had basic tuning data for both the YT125 and YT175.
 The online Service Manual I found used YT125 in the title but was actually a YT175 manual.
 The Owners Manual I found did not seem to have detail tuning data in it.

-HOWEVER...my YT125 is fitted with a replacement Mikuni carburetor, with the only markings on left side of throttle valve body of "Mikuni" with small "2Nz" stamped near air bleed screw on flat spot, and large "MIC" on right side of throttle valve body.
-Dimensions are 24mm bore, with 35mm spigot and 43mm air inlet outside diameters.
-It appears to be a Mikuni VM24, but with idle air screw in same position as found on the YT125 VM20 and YT175 VM24.
-Determining Float Height was a challenge, as the Condensed Service Manual shows 21mm for the YT125 (VM20) and 25mm for the YT175 (VM24).
-But...current specs for a VM24-512 is 21mm float height, while a VM26-606 is 22-24mm float height.
-Mine was 23mm and I left it there after trying both 21mm and 25mm.
+HOWEVER..when I got it, my YT125 was (and still is) fitted with a replacement Mikuni carburetor and not the original VM20.
+The only markings on left side of throttle valve body says "Mikuni" with small "2Nz" stamped near air bleed screw on a flat spot, and large "MIC" on right side of throttle valve body.
+Apparently the MIC version was made at a certain Mikuni factory for maybe 10-15 years.
+The dimensions are 24mm bore, with 35mm spigot and 43mm air inlet outside diameters.
+It appears to be a Mikuni VM24, with idle air screw in same position as found on the YT125 VM20 and YT175 VM24, and other VM24's I've looked up from the 1980's era.
+Determining Float Height has been a challenge, as the YT125/YT175 Condensed Service Manual shows 21mm for the YT125 (VM20) and 25mm for the YT175 (VM24).
+But...current specs for a VM24-512 is 21mm float height.
+Mine was 23mm when first opened and inspected.
+The VM24 found on the YT175 is different than "normal" VM24's in that it has an internal plate below the float needle seat that extends to below the main jet, which has a hood on it too.
+Those extra pieces may account for the increased float height, as the extra plate and an extra fiber washer (per parts manuals) would elevate the needle and needle seat.
+I have been searching every other 1980's service manual that I can for motos that had the VM24 installed, and so far all of them show a 21mm float height, except a Kawasaki KZ model that showed 23mm.

-Jet Needle: 3rd groove stock, while mine ran best with the clip in the 4th groove down from top (slightly richer than stock).
+Slide Jet Needle: Clip in 3rd groove is the stock position, while mine runs best with the clip in the 4th groove down from top (slightly richer than stock).

 Choke Plunger: Mine was broken off and I had to replace it.
 I found a Mikuni MK-412 plunger kit which included all parts at the carb except for the choke cable itself.
 But....the plunger itself was longer than stock and the cable takeup brass threaded fitting was not as long as the original curved piece.
 It turns out the MK-412 kit is made primarily for VM30 and larger carbs so the plunger VM15SC4/85 that comes in the kit is "long" while there is supposed to be a "shorter" Mikuni plunger part number VM15SC4/86 that is available from NicheCycleSupply.com.
 The VM15SC4/86 turned out to be identical in dimension to the plunger that came in the MK-412 kit I purchased, so maybe the plunger in the kit I purchased had been substituted in place of a VM15SC4/85.
 So, I found a Mikuni kit MK-413 on Ebay marketed as made for the VM20/24 carburetors that had an assortment of other fittings slightly different than the MK-412 (threaded main fitting was shorter, had an elbow with thread-in adjuster, slightly less-stiff spring, and a plunger of same 18mm length and 8mm diameter on the plunger portion was turned down to a smaller diameter such that the small end of the plunger could slide into the brass fitting all the way to the plunger larger diameter section.